-5.5.1 INDEXED ADDRESSING WITH LITERAL OFFSET
+5.6.1 INDEXED ADDRESSING WITH LITERAL OFFSET

-Enabling the PIC18 extended instruction set changes the behavior of indirect addressing using the FSR2 register pair within Access RAM.
+Enabling the PIC18 extended instruction set changes the behavior of indirect addressing using the FSR2 register pair and its associated file operands.
 Under the proper conditions, instructions that use the Access Bank - that is, most bit-oriented and byte-oriented instructions - can invoke a form of indexed addressing using an offset specified in the instruction.
 This special addressing mode is known as Indexed Addressing with Literal Offset, or Indexed Literal Offset mode.